s-h-a-d-o-w/node-ts-boilerplate/README.md

 - (as runtime) Debugging problems https://github.com/oven-sh/bun/issues?q=is%3Aissue+is%3Aopen+debug
 - (as package manager) Flaky native addon support

-# tsimp
+# tsx

-Too many problems with `ts-node` these days. `tsimp` is slow when running for the first time but starts a daemon that keeps running - fast afterwards. `tsx` can be a consideration - doesn't do type checking though and is a tad slower when run repeatedly.
+Too many problems with `ts-node` these days. `tsimp` frequently quits with errors but without error message where `tsx` has no problems.